 - To modify support orders entered on or after January 1, 2008.

-- To modify temporary support orders established on or prior to December 31, 2007 (if the new order was entered on or prior to January 1, 2008).
+- To modify temporary support orders established on or prior to December 31, 2007, provided the new order was entered on or prior to January 1, 2008.

-- To modify final support orders entered on or prior to December 31, 2007 (if the modification was made on or after January 1, 2010).
+- To modify final support orders entered on or prior to December 31, 2007, provided the modification was made on or after January 1, 2010.

 However, it isn’t only this table which impacts the final determination.
 Other factors also play a significant role in calculating just how much child support a parent should be ordered to pay.
-For example, the courts will also consider:
+For example, the courts will also consider variables such as:

-- Medical Expenses — Does the child have a health issue or medical problem which requires additional financial support?
+- Medical Expenses – Does your child have a health issue, medical condition, or disability which requires additional financial support?

-- General Child Care Expenses — Child care expenses can vary greatly depending on factors like the ages and total number of children, as well as financial factors affecting the parents.
+- General Child Care Expenses – Child care expenses can vary greatly depending on factors like the ages and total number of children, as well as financial factors affecting the parents.
 As a result, child care expense considerations can be very different from one family to the next.
 Here are some examples of questions the court may consider:

 The Utah Department of Human Services provides a free-to-use child support calculator which prompts users to enter information such as: